vipul9987/meta-title-simple/README.md

-# Meta Title Generator (Simple)
+# Meta Title Generator

-A simple application to generate meta titles and descriptions for websites.
+A powerful application to generate SEO-optimized meta titles and descriptions for websites using Google Gemini AI.

 ## Features

 - Generate SEO-optimized meta titles and descriptions
-- Simple and clean user interface
+- Multiple variations for each request
-- API endpoint for integration
+- Copy functionality for easy use
+- Modern, responsive UI with Tailwind CSS
+- Powered by Google Gemini AI
+- Fallback generation when AI is unavailable

 ## Installation